 Remember: your blog posts should be working for you.
 Optimize them so they continue to promote your work after they're published.

-You should be using the Yoast SEO plugin to optimize your posts for SEO.
+You should be using an SEO plugin to optimize your posts for SEO.
+I highly recommend Rank Math, but Yoast is another popular option.

 While this is a good thing to do after writing your blog post, it's important to keep your keywords in mind as you write too.